-The Mid Length Messy Shag
+#23: The Dark Auburn Mid-Length Messy Shag

 If you love undone hair, then the messy shag will give you the loose textured vibe you’re after.
 Straight shag haircuts benefit from having plenty of levels of layering.
 These layers can add fullness and life to your locks.
 Straight cut bangs, meanwhile, balances out the shape.

-Mid-Length 70s Shag
+#24: Mid-Length 70s Shag

 A mid-length 70s shag haircut involves many even and choppy layers.
 A 70s shag is best for thicker hair with a lot of texture styled with gorgeous flowing waves.
 This allows for even volume and your layers to flow beautifully.

-Shag for Thin Hair
+#25: Brunette Shag with Bangs for Thin Hair

 This cut is inspired by the 1970s shag haircut.
 This modern shaggy style with bangs has stayed relevant for decades because it continues to reinvent itself.